 Since September 2001, government regulations specify the number of children in any reception or infant class must not exceed 30.

-The school has close links with Swavesey Village College, which is an outstanding secondary school with whom we have very close links.
+The school has very close links with Swavesey Village College, which is an outstanding secondary school.
 There is also liaison between our school and other feeder primary schools to ensure a smooth transition from primary to secondary education.